yukiseno/laravel-react-e-commerce/README.md

 **User Account:**

 - Email: `user@test.com`
-- Password: (auto-generated, manually reset via database if needed)
+- Password: `password` (use the password reset feature to change it)

 Use these to test the application. **Remember to change these credentials in production!**